 In March 2022, the FASB issued ASU 2022-02, Financial Instruments - Credit Losses, Troubled Debt Restructurings and Vintage Disclosures.
 ASU 2022-04 eliminates the accounting guidance for troubled debt restructurings by creditors while enhancing disclosure requirements for certain restructurings by creditors when a borrower is experiencing financial difficulty.
-In addition, the amendments require disclosure of current period gross write-offs for financing after December 15, 2022, including interim periods within those fiscal years for entities.
+In addition, the amendments require disclosure of current period gross write-offs for financing receivables by year of origination in the vintage disclosures.
+ASU 2022-02 is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years for entities.
 The Company has elected to early adopt this standard for the year ended December 31, 2022.
 The adoption of this update did not have a material impact to the financial statements; however, the Company enhanced its vintage disclosure to include the current period gross write-offs by year of origination within Note 7.